p-costa/SNaC/utils/snac_grid_generator/README.md

 `gt/gr`. `grid/ + data/` also duplicates those grid files under `data/`, matching the grid snapshots SNaC writes with saved output.

-Each export is staged before it replaces the case files.
-The hidden `.snac_grid_generator_manifest.json` records files owned by the generator so a later export can remove obsolete block grids without deleting unrelated solver output.
+Each export is fully staged and validated before publication.
+Existing generator-owned files are backed up during publication and restored if any replacement fails.
+The hidden `.snac_grid_generator_manifest.json` records file ownership so later exports can remove obsolete block grids without deleting unrelated solver output.
+A malformed manifest, symbolic-link target, or unmanaged file collision stops export and leaves the existing case untouched.

-The binary grid files follow `save_grid` in `src/initgrid.f90`: for each axis, the file contains the face coordinate, center coordinate, face spacing, and center spacing arrays for the block's `ng` entries, in double precision.
+The binary grid files follow `save_grid` in `src/initgrid.f90`: for each axis, the file contains the face coordinate, center coordinate, face spacing, and center spacing arrays for the block's `ng` entries.
+Export uses little-endian double precision.
+Import accepts little- or big-endian single or double precision and validates all four arrays against one another; invalid files are rejected instead of importing plausible face coordinates from a corrupted payload.

 You can also export from a saved project JSON: